Travel changes, disruption or cancellation

 Before you pay your deposit for any travel or accommodation, check whether it is refundable and whether any amount will be forfeited if you change plans or cancel.

-Read the COVID-19 coronavirus Frequently Asked Questions addressing retail and travel issues and how they are covered by legislation.
+The COVID-19 coronavirus Frequently Asked Questions page addresses some common questions about retail and travel issues related to COVID-19 and how they are covered by legislation.

 Changes to travel